NVIDIA-AI-IOT/ros2_torch_trt/README.md

 `ros2 run trt_live_detector trt_live_detector`

 - This will now create a node which carries out faster object detection which is clear from the `inference time` and is displayed on the terminal as well.

+## Speedup by using TRT module

+All expereiments were carried out on the Jetson Xavier AGX

+`Time for Live Classifier: 0.026 secs`
+`Time for TRT classifier: 0.0014 secs`

+`Time for Live detector: 0.028 secs`
+`Time for TRT detector: 0.0032 secs`

 ## References